AlexCC93/readthedocs_test/docs/source/Writing service and client. C++.rst

 The use of ``rclcpp::spin_until_future_complete()`` might have entered in conflict with ``rclcpp::spin()`` in the ``service_practice`` program while trying to accomplish the practice.
 For that, imagine a relatively simpler problem to address:

 - In a :ref:`new terminal<Installation/Running a docker container>`, run the service node ``add_two_ints_server``.
 This will make the ``add_two_ints`` service available for use.
-- :ref:`Open a new terminal<Installation/Opening a new terminal>`, and run a talker node like has been seen in a :ref:`previous part<Writting custom publisher and subscriber nodes.
+- :ref:`Open a new terminal<Installation/Opening a new terminal>`, and run a talker node like has been seen in a :ref:`previous part<Writing custom publisher and subscriber nodes.
 C++.
 Python/Publisher node in C++>` of the course.
 Recall to follow all the required steps (adding depencies, configuring the CMakeLists, etc.) to have this node available to use in this package.

-With these nodes running, the problem is to create a node that subscribes to the topic called ``topic``, prints the messages that arrive to the topic (just like :ref:`this previous program<Writting custom publisher and subscriber nodes.
+With these nodes running, the problem is to create a node that subscribes to the topic called ``topic``, prints the messages that arrive to the topic (just like :ref:`this previous program<Writing custom publisher and subscriber nodes.
 C++/Subscriber node in cpp>`) and when the message ``"Hello, world!
 10'"`` arrives, it calls the ``add_two_ints`` service and prints in the terminal the sum of ``5`` and ``2``.
 See an example below.

 .. image:: images/simplerProblemExampleWorkingGoodCpp.png
    :alt: Simpler problem result example.